leg100/etok/README.md

   -v, --v Level                          number for the log level verbosity
       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging

-Use "stok [command] --help" for more information about a command.
+Use "etok [command] --help" for more information about a command.

 ```